Nonquantum Information Gain from Higher-order Correlation Functions: Lower bounds of and

-In order to generalize the influence of vacuum to arbitrary $k$, let us first look at its physical origin.
+with $\tilde P=P-p_0$, connecting the sub-$\tilde k$ space, spanned by the Fock states of photon number $1$ to $k-1$, to the super-$k$ space of $Q$.
+However, $p_0$ becomes an additional free parameter that shifts both $Q_\text{max}$ and $\tilde P$ down making their absolute amplitudes indeterminable from only $g^{(k)}$.
+For $k=2$, solving this equation for $\tilde P/Q$ yielded automatically the effective second-order correlation function $\tilde g^{(2)}=(1-p_0)g^{(2)}$.
+The origin of this term only became clear in hindsight as compensating the effect of vacuum, which itself enhances $g^{(2)}$ for fixed $\tilde P/Q$.
+In order to generalize the influence of vacuum to higher $k$, we will give its physical explanation first.
 Consider a state $\hat\varrho_0$ with no vacuum $(p_0=0)$ and a given ratio $\tilde P/Q>0$.
-Now we can include vacuum in the state
+Now we can include vacuum in the state as